sage-code/eve/manual/classes.md

   ClassName: object_name;
 do
-  ** create object using constructor forge object_name := ClassName(param:value,...);
+  ** create object using constructor store object_name := ClassName(param:value,...);
   ...
 done;
 ```

 ## Instance
-The _object_ is the current instance that is created using forge or implicit constructor.
+The _object_ is the current instance that is created using store or implicit constructor.
 Object can be initialized explicit in the creation region of the class using this syntax:

 **Syntax:**
 ```